bfdes/bfdes.github.io/posts/property-testing.md

 Property testing is a valuable tool for verifying the correctness of complex programs and libraries.
 It involves providing a set of properties that state or functions should obey.
 Effectively, the developer writes a specification for their work.

-Properties are usually defined with the aid of a property testing library, like Haskell's QuickCheck.[^1] These libraries also enable users to generate sample data using generators to drive properties during test execution.
+Properties are usually defined with the aid of a property testing library, like Haskell's QuickCheck.[^1] These libraries also enable users to generate sample data to drive properties during test execution.

 For example, a roundtrip property can verify that a JSON parser is consistent.
 In Scala, with [ScalaCheck](https://www.scalacheck.org/), this looks like